Home » LISK Locations » This Location

 This access road is half a mile away from the wooded area where LISK dumped the torso of Valerie Mack in 2000.

-Taylor was reported missing by her pimp, Khalil White, and a fellow sex worker named "Crystal" in July 2003.
 At the time, she frequently traveled between Washington, D.C., and Manhattan.
 She had also spent time in Atlantic City, North Carolina, Long Island City, Cheverly in Maryland, and the East Williamsburg neighborhood of Brooklyn.

 Taylor left Khalil in the early hours of July 15th, 2003, after the pair had a fight.
-When her car broke down at a gas station, a group of people her age picked her up and brought her back to Bushwick in Brooklyn.
+When her car broke down at a gas station, a group of people picked her up and brought her back to Bushwick in Brooklyn.

 She stayed with her new acquaintances in Bushwick in the days leading up to her disappearance.
 During this period, she reportedly cut her hair short and dyed it, possibly red.